opencaching/opencaching-pl/docs/DbUpdate.md

 ### Types of database updates

-There are three types, which can set in the `run` variable of the update's `getProperties()` method:
+There are three types, which can be set in the `run` variable of the update's `getProperties()` method:

 - **auto** (default) - The update will be run exactly once on each OC site after code deployment.
 (On your developer VM, you may run it multiple times manually.)

 - **manual** - This update can only be run manually, using the *[run]* link on the *Admin.DbUpdate* page.
-This is intended for test-only updates, or for updates that need to be synchronized to some local system configuration change.
+This is intended for test-only updates, or for updates that need to be synchronized with some local system configuration change.

 - **always** - This update will run on all OC sites after each code deployment.
-    You may use this e.g. to ensure DB consistency, or to nail some mutating static DB contents to its defaults.
+    You may use this e.g. to ensure DB consistency, or to nail some static DB contents to its defaults.
 Assign a number >= 900 if the update should run after all *auto* updates.